Student Accessibility Services

 Available Services

-The following services represent accommodations that are often requested by students with disabilities.
-To be eligible for accommodations, students must provide appropriate documentation of a disability, as outlined under the “Documentation Requirements” section of this document, to the coordinator of Accessibility Services.
+To be eligible for accommodations, students must provide appropriate documentation of a disability, as outlined under the Documentation Requirements, to the Student Accessibility Services.

-The Office of Student Accessibility Services works with the appropriate departments to make these services available.
+Student Accessibility Services works with the appropriate departments to make these services available.

 Academic adjustments are those changes that will minimize or eliminate the impact of a disability and allow equal access to an education.
 Examples of academic adjustments may include but are not limited to: reduced course load, extended testing time, testing in a reduced distraction environment, educational support in the areas of time/stress management and learning strategies, modified tutoring services, use of assistive technologies (e.g. recorders, computers), note-takers, and readers.
-Once Accessibility Services approves an academic adjustment for a student, an accommodation letter is provided to the student, detailing the accommodations.
+Once Student Accessibility Services approves an academic adjustment for a student, an accommodation letter is provided to the student, detailing the accommodations.
 The student is responsible for providing the accommodation letter to the faculty member(s) teaching the course(s) in question.

 The Academic Success Center offers a variety of services to the campus community: drop-in peer tutoring, professional tutoring by appointment, review sessions, and workshops.
 The services currently offered may be modified to meet the needs of students with disabilities.